Amunthirathu Devi Temple: History

 The Queendom of Attingal favours Devi (female god) worship rather than deva (male god) and the queenly state is rich in Devi temples and Ammachi veedu (where the home was ruled by a grand female).
-Marthanda varma in 1727 brought seven Vanjipuzha madam sub-Brahmin families including Amunthirathu madam from Chengannur who were from the priest line of Chengannur Mahadeva temple and give property in and around Trivandrum.
+Marthanda varma in 1727 brought seven Vanjipuzha madam sub-Brahmin families including Amunthirathu madam from Chengannur who were from the priest line of Chengannur Mahadeva temple and give property in and around Thiruvananthapuram.
 This was also a political move against the then existed Nair-Brahmin equity of Travancore including the Eight Houses (Pillaimar) and the council of eight and a half (Yogakkar).
 Nair cast are often brought out as the soldiers to the Queendom of Attingal and Kingdom of Travancore and it is very common to practice kalari marshal art associated with every Brahmin madam.
 Brahmins of Amunthirathu madam are the favorite to the king and are given property near to the Attingal palace (Keezhatingal, Otoor) they also hold a 'Kalari bhagavathi- bhadra kali' which is made of a gold oar "Salagramam" and they do daily offerings to the goddess.
 The idol was also believed to be worshiped by Marthanda Varma during his life of difficulties.
 Apart from Brahmins, Nairs are the only permitted group for worship due to the racial discrimination existed then.
 In the same period another Brahmin madam called ‘Kallara madam’ which was also one among from the seven was given property at 'Alankaravattom' in the same 'Attingal maharajyam', (in August 1925 the ‘Village Panchayat Regulation - VII’ (1100 Malayalam Era) named the region as Mudakkal in chirayankezhu thaluk of Thiruvananthapuram District).
 Both these Brahmin families have some properties in both the place of Kezhattingal and Mudakkal.
 Kallara madam also holds a Devi worship of their own and this was meant for upanayana and other Brahmin rituals.

 From Old words, it was noted that Kallara madam generates some land and property issues against Amunthirathu madam and hinder agricultural practices.
 Finally, they were believed to mutually exchange some part of their share without any conflict and start to do harvest festivals.
 It is believed that the 7 day festival of both the madam temples were practiced at one time and has some relation.
 It was heard that lord Shiva come from the nearby Aayiravalli temple on elephant, first visit Kallara madam Devi but at that time the goddess was in her oestrual (Fertility) periods and represented by a white cloth dipped in red stain (Aratha vellam), Lord Shiva returned and Amunthirathu Devi welcomes him with all kinds of pleasure.
 This ritual in old time is called 'Naaipuu' and has many similarities with the 'Triputharattu' of Shakthi Peedam in Chengannur maha deva temple (from where the Brahmins are related in history).